Yerba mate is a traditional South American drink that's gaining worldwide popularity.

 Finally, due to its caffeine content, it may also interact with the muscle relaxant Zanaflex or the antidepressant Luvox.
 Individuals taking these drugs should avoid yerba mate, as it can increase the effects of the drugs (40).

-Bottom Line: Frequent consumption of very hot yerba mate may increase the risk of certain cancers.
+SUMMARY Frequent consumption of yerba mate may increase your risk of certain cancers.
 Pregnant women and individuals sensitive to caffeine or taking certain prescribed medications should drink it with caution.

-Yerba mate may not be suitable for everyone, and drinking it regularly at very hot temperatures may increase the risk of certain cancers.
+Yerba mate may not be suitable for everyone, and drinking it regularly at very hot temperatures may increase your risk of certain cancers.

 However, this beverage also contains various beneficial compounds linked to impressive health benefits.